olwend/dummyapi_js/README.md

 # Infrastructure
     Node server can be run as a docker container.
-    This project uses Jenkins & AWS Codepipeline for CI/CD.
+    __master__   This branch uses Jenkins & AWS Codepipeline for CI/CD.
+    __jenkinsindocker__ This branch builds a pipeline using Ansible & Jenkins to deploy a docker image to webserver
+	        Jenkins:
+            - Tests - proceed if passes
+            - Build -> Docker image - test at this stage
+            - Ansible playbook deploy to webserver on EC2 LINUX AMI instance

 # Dependencies
 * Jest test runner